Bostanabad-Research-Group/GP-Plus/README.md

 - Python == 3.9
 - CUDA >= 11.6 (if using GPU)

-**PyTorch Installation**:

-To use this project, you need to install specific versions of PyTorch and related libraries.
-Follow the appropriate steps below based on your system's configuration.
+To use GP+, you first need to install the following specific versions of PyTorch:

 ### For GPU Support (with CUDA)
 If you have a compatible GPU and want to leverage GPU acceleration, install PyTorch with CUDA support: